 Interview, The Making of a Course, Index (2018)

-Index’ director Marti Manen interviews curator Bronwyn Bailey-Charteris and producer Emmeli Person on the summer course, And Forever And, and the resulting exhibition, And Tomorrow And, currently on show at Index.
+Index’ director Marti Manen interviews curator Bronwyn Bailey-Charteris and curator of learning Emmeli Person on the summer course, And Forever And, and the resulting exhibition, And Tomorrow And, currently on show at Index.

 Martí Manen: “And Forever And” has been a 10 days course connected with our exhibition “And Tomorrow And”.
 Can you talk a little bit about the decision of organising a summer course?
 What was interesting about it as a format to apply?